Is Teens Online Privacy is Larger Than Their Lives?

 Should Parents Balance Privacy With Supervision?

 It is necessary to provide space and privacy in the digital world.
 Young teen does not always follow their parents’ decisions.
-Your child needs your supervision one way or the other because they don’t realize what would be the aftershocks they may face because of their own choices.
+Your child needs your supervision one way or the other because they don’t realize what aftershocks they may face because of their own choices.

-Young teens’ brain is impulsive and doesn’t make decisions for their online privacy.
+Young teens’ brains are impulsive and don’t make decisions for their online privacy.
 So, keeping tabs on them online has become necessary for parents.
 Teens should have parental advice whenever they spend time online.
 You have to communicate about what is good and bad for them online.
 Parents have to make teens responsible for their privacy.

 Parents should avoid giving too much time to their teens to spend online without supervision because it causes problems.
 You should find a way to balance their privacy and supervision to protect their online privacy and safety.

-Why Do Teens Have A Desire For More Privacy From Parents?
+Why Do Teens Have A Desire For More Online Privacy From Parents?

 Hidden fantasies of teens are responsible for pushing teens to have a desire for more privacy from their parents.
 The dark and hidden side of teens’ social media and web browsing activities forces them mentally to have privacy.
 Moreover, parents must know that plenty of internet dangers can pop up.
 Online threats are real, but parents should have a realistic mind.
 They should respect teens’ privacy unless they are luring themselves for the following things: